antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 In the project the background color is set in the `site.css`, and `site.min.css`, to `skyblue`.
 You now want to create a new parameter for the template and give the user a choice of different background colors to choose from.
 To do this you will create a new template parameter, and define the available choices in the `template.json` file.
-The parametername that you are going to create is `BackgroundColor`.
-The snippet to create this new parameter is below.
+The parameter name that you are going to create is `BackgroundColor`.
+Here is the snippet to create this new parameter.

 ```
 "BackgroundColor":{